pramodramdas/auth_omdb_service/README.md

 ```
 4. Now deploy your k8s

-Note: **cloudbuild.xml** does not build dockers while deploying to kubernetes, so it is important to build manully and pushing to your dockerhub repository ("docker-compose push"). to automate deployment refer https://github.com/pramodramdas/gcp_web
+**Note**: **cloudbuild.xml** does not build dockers while deploying to kubernetes, so it is important to build manully and pushing to your dockerhub repository ("docker-compose push"). to automate deployment refer https://github.com/pramodramdas/gcp_web

 docker_custom_init -> init-mongo.js is for creating default admin user and this code only demonstrates for development not production.
 "user" and "pwd" should be same as **MONGO_INITDB_ROOT_USERNAME** and **MONGO_INITDB_ROOT_PASSWORD**